Recently, I was asked how I teach sight words. Here is a glimpse of our sight word instruction in October.

 Fun Flash Cards

-Mary from Sharing Kindergarten introduced me to these cards.
+I love these cards!
 Each card has a hand motion and a sentence that anchors these words.
+You can find them by clicking HERE.

 They STICK!
 My students LOVE practicing them and my intervention students are really doing well with them.
 You can read more about these cards in her post HERE.